Regional Task Force Advances Peer Support Expansion, Addresses SNAP Benefit Delays

-Elkins, WV, October 27, 2025 — The City of Elkins Regional Task Force on Homelessness, Addiction, and Mental Health convened on October 23, 2025, with a primary focus on expanding the local network of Peer Recovery Support Specialists (PRSS, pronounced “peers”) and addressing urgent community needs, including the impact of delayed federal food benefits on vulnerable residents.
+Elkins, WV, October 27, 2025 — Regional Task Force on Homelessness, Addiction, and Mental Health convened on October 23, 2025, with a primary focus on expanding the local network of Peer Recovery Support Specialists (PRSS, pronounced “peers”) and addressing urgent community needs, including the impact of delayed federal food benefits on vulnerable residents.

 A key outcome was a clear consensus that more certified PRSS are critically needed to support individuals in recovery from substance use disorder and mental health challenges.
 Members highlighted concerns about burnout among current PRSS and discussed the necessity of building a stronger clinical infrastructure to support them.